sedol1339/files/abstracts.md

 Cohen, J. M., Ghorbani, B., Krishnan, S., Agarwal, N., Medapati, S., Badura, M., ...Gilmer, J. (2022).
 Adaptive Gradient Methods at the Edge of Stability. arXiv, 2207.14484.
 Retrieved from https://arxiv.org/abs/2207.14484v1

+Courtois, A., Morel, J.-M., & Arias, P. (2022).
+Can neural networks extrapolate?
+Discussion of a theorem by Pedro Domingos. arXiv, 2211.03566.
+Retrieved from https://arxiv.org/abs/2211.03566v1

+    - We discuss a theorem proved in https://arxiv.org/abs/2012.00152
+    - We extend the proof to the discrete setting and the multi-dimensional case
+    - It is unclear how the interpretability of the NTK would apply to high dimensional settings such as images
+    - Our experiments seem to confirm Domingos’ interpretation of his theorem

+Engel, A., Wang, Z., Sarwate, A. D., Choudhury, S., & Chiang, T. (2022).
+TorchNTK: A Library for Calculation of Neural Tangent Kernels of PyTorch Models. arXiv, 2205.12372.
+Retrieved from https://arxiv.org/abs/2205.12372v1

 Ergen, T., Neyshabur, B., & Mehta, H. (2022).
 Convexifying Transformers: Improving optimization and understanding of transformer networks. arXiv, 2211.11052.
 Retrieved from https://arxiv.org/abs/2211.11052v1

 Fedus, W., Dean, J., & Zoph, B. (2022).
 A Review of Sparse Expert Models in Deep Learning. arXiv, 2209.01667.
 Retrieved from https://arxiv.org/abs/2209.01667v1